Spitsbergen & Svalbard Cruises

 from experts who’ve been.

-Why Take a Svalbard (Spitsbergen) Cruise?
+Why Take a Cruise to Svalbard Norway?

-Where is Svalbard?
+Where is Svalbard, Norway?

-Svalbard is located the in the southern Arctic Ocean halfway between Norway and the North Pole.
-The island archipelago is about 580 miles northwest of Tromso, Norway, and about 400 miles east of Greenland.
 The archipelago, not counting sea ice, is about the size of West Virginia or Ireland.
 It is one of the most northern landmasses on Earth, about 500 miles from the North Pole at its most northerly point.
 The relatively warm Atlantic Gulf Stream keeps western Svalbard ice free much of the year, allowing it to be uniquely accessible to small ship expedition cruises.
-Spitsbergen, which means “pointed mountains,” is the name of the largest island in Svalbard.

 Where Svalbard, Spitsbergen, northern most Norway archipelago is located for Svalbard expeditions.